asgardphp/docs/http-controllers.md

 	#bundle/Controllers/ProductController.php
 	public function indexAction(\Asgard\Http\Request $request) {
-		return new MyView('index.template', array('header'=>'Products'));
+		return new MyView('index.template', ['header'=>'Products']);
 	}

-The controller will return a reponse with the result of the view as its body.
+The controller will return a response with the result of the view as its body.